All Products

 Document Center

-Quick BI supports single-table models and multi-table models.
-Multiple tables can be associated or merged.
-This topic describes how to build a model.
+Quick BI supports single-table and multi-table models and lets you join or merge multiple tables.
+This topic describes how to build a physical model.

 You have created a dataset.
 For more information, see Create a dataset.